 The risk of MS in these step-siblings was indistinguishable from that of the general population.
 Conclusion: environment influences MS risk at a population level, not at a family level.

 No single gene causes MS

 A study of the genes involved showed that MS is not inherited as a result of a single gene, in the way that conditions such as cystic fibrosis or muscular dystrophy are.

 Susceptibility to MS results from the interaction of multiple genes.
 At present, predicting MS in offspring is not possible.

 Many wonder whether a brother or sister of someone with MS is at increased risk of getting the disease.

 The Canadian group has shown that the risk is higher if:

 The sibling for whom we are estimating the risk of MS is female

 Depending on background risk in the general population (for instance, it is higher in Canada than in Australia), the combination of factors above, and such things as whether the person smokes and has a low vitamin D level, this risk may be as high as 1 in 5 or 1 in 10.

 So, is MS hereditary?
-Well, yes to some extent, but the good news is that the risk may be very substantially reduced.
+Well, yes to some extent, as there is an increased risk in families who already have a member with MS — but the good news is that the risk may be substantially reduced.